hiveeyes/terkin-datalogger/doc/setup.rst

     make setup-environment

-The programming environment driven through different ``make`` targets and the accompanying documentation is based on a successful installation of these tools.
+The programming environment is driven through different ``make`` targets and the accompanying documentation is based on a successful installation of these tools.